Princess Diana was killed in a car crash while trying to escape paparazzi, but some people think it was no accident.

 The couple dined at the Hôtel Ritz that evening and then, around 11:30 PM, left through a back door to avoid the photographing crowds.
 But the paparazzi soon caught up with the couple’s limousine.

 A high-speed chase through the streets of Paris ensued — and ended in tragedy when the car struck a pillar in the Pont d’Alma tunnel at 12:19 AM.
 The driver and Fayed died at the scene, but the People’s Princess was not yet dead.
 She was pronounced dead in the hospital at 4 AM.
-Her cause of death was a severed pulmonary vein.
+Princess Diana’s cause of death was officially a severed pulmonary vein.

 A symbol of kindness and humanity, and a mother of two, Princess Diana was only 36 years old when she died.